ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 ## Imports
 At the top of the file is where you import all dependencies and vendor code you need in your program. webpack is able to recognize a wide variety of different module formats (AMD, CommonJS etc...) but for source files I choose ES2015 module syntax.
 ### Library/Vendor Code
 _Note: Since the three.js npm package is based on the module version many features must be explicitly exported to be used as they are not included in the main module file._ These are features are found in the node_modules/three/examples/... path.
-Many tutorials online are written using the non-module version of three.js where loaders where included under the THREE namespace (e.g THREE.GLTFLoader(...)), so if there is an error always check if you imported the specific component first.
+Many tutorials online are written using the non-module version of three.js where loaders are included under the THREE namespace (e.g THREE.GLTFLoader(...)), so if there is an error always check if you imported the specific component first.
 [Read more](https://threejs.org/docs/#manual/en/introduction/Import-via-modules)

 Internally the [GLTFLoader](https://threejs.org/docs/#examples/en/loaders/GLTFLoader) and [DRACOLoader](https://threejs.org/docs/#examples/en/loaders/DRACOLoader) rely on ES6 promises to work.
 The promise polyfill is included to support these loaders on IE11.